Punch-up in Piestany: Hockey's "Cold War"

 Canada and the Soviet Union had engaged in an increasingly intense rivalry since the Soviets first emerged on the international scene by winning the 1954 World Ice Hockey Championships.
 From 1963 until 1983, the Soviets captured 17 World Championship titles amidst repeated accusations from Canada that their teams were made up of professionals masquerading as amateurs.
 The accusations eventually led to Canada boycotting all World Championships and Olympic hockey tournaments between 1970 and 1976.
-Finally, the 1972 Summit Series was organized, pitting the Soviet all-stars against Canada's NHL all-stars.
-The eight-game series was won by Canada 4–3–1 as Paul Henderson scored the winning goal late in the deciding contest.
-The Soviets handily won a second Summit Series against the World Hockey Association all-stars in 1974.
+Finally, the 1972 Summit Series was organized, pitting the Soviet team against a team of Canadian NHL stars.
+Canada won the eight-game series 4–3–1 as Paul Henderson scored the winning goal late in the deciding contest.
+The Soviets handily won a second Summit Series against the World Hockey Association (WHA) all-stars in 1974.
 The series led to the creation of the Canada Cup, a tournament held five times between 1976 and 1991.
 Canada won four titles, losing to the Soviet Union in 1981.
-Also from 1976 until 1991, top Soviet club teams toured the NHL in what became known as the Super Series.
+Also, from 1976 until 1991, top Soviet club teams toured North America, playing against NHL teams in what became known as the Super Series.

-The World Junior Championships were formally created in 1977, and to that point had been dominated by the Soviet Union with seven championships.
+The World Junior Championships were formally created in 1977, and the Soviet Union had dominated the tournament to that point with seven championships.
 Until 1982, Canada sent either their Memorial Cup champion or an all-star team.
 1982 was the first time Canada sent a national junior team, under the auspices of Hockey Canada's Program of Excellence.
-The Canadians won that tournament, and again in 1985.
+The Canadians won that tournament, and won again in 1985.

 The "Cold War" culminated in 1987 with Rendez-vous '87, as the Soviet national team played a two-game series against the NHL all-stars in place of the NHL All-Star Game.
 The series was split, with the NHL winning the first game 4–3, and the Soviets the second, 5–3.
-The 1987 Canada Cup followed, and was won by Canada two games to one, with the third game being described as the greatest in hockey history.
-The winning goal was scored by Mario Lemieux on a pass from Wayne Gretzky.
+The 1987 Canada Cup tournament followed; Canada won the best-of-three final over the Soviet Union two games to one, with the third game being described as the greatest in hockey history.
+Mario Lemieux scored the tournament-winning goal on a pass from Wayne Gretzky.